Layr-Labs/eigenlayer-docs/docs/restakers/restaking-guides/1-restaking-developer-guide.md

 /cli assign-submitter --execNode $NODE_ETH --podAddress $EIGENPOD_ADDRESS --sender $EIGENPOD_OWNER_PK
 ```

 Consider using a cold key for the EigenPod Owner role.
 This key should be stored securely and used infrequently.
-For cold keys, we recommend using hardware wallets (e.g., Ledger, HSMSs) or smart contract multisigs (e.g., Safe).
+For cold keys, best practice is using hardware wallets (e.g., Ledger, HSMSs) or smart contract multisigs (e.g., Safe).

-We strongly recommend using a seperate key for the Proof Submitter, which can be considered a hot key.
-The Proof Submitter is any other address approved to submit proofs on behalf of the EigenPod owner.
-This separation allows the EigenPod owner key to remain secure and cold.
-Hot keys, while less secure, can be managed with solutions like Vault (Hashicorp) or environment variables.
+Best practice is using a seperate key for the Proof Submitter, which can be considered a hot key.
+The Proof Submitter
+is any other address approved to submit proofs on behalf of the EigenPod owner.
+This separation allows the EigenPod owner
+key to remain secure and cold.
+Hot keys, while less secure, can be managed with solutions like Vault (Hashicorp) or environment
+variables.
 It is crucial not to store any meaningful value in your hot keys as operational keys are considered less secure.

 ### Restake New Validator Native Beacon Chain ETH